waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Current Objective: Find the Secret Key in the Pokemon Mansion

-# III.
-Current Objective: Find the Secret Key in the Pokemon Mansion

 ## A. Mansion Puzzle State
 - **1F Switch (3, 6):** Controls east/west gates, alternates.
+Has been toggled once from its original state.
 - **2F Switch (3, 12):** Also controls gates.
-Pressed 6 times.
+Has been pressed 6 times.
 The 6th press changed the gate at (8, 23) from OPEN to CLOSED.
 - **3F Super Nerd (5, 12):** Blocks western path.
 Trigger to move him is unknown.
 The western part of 3F is a confirmed dead end.
 - **B1F Switch (19, 26):** Opens northern and western gates via a two-step 'prime and trigger' mechanic.